A small Central European country, the middle bit of the Benelux states, with the Netherlands

 to the east).

-It's a notoriously and unjustly underrated tourist destination … especially for the British
+As a tourist destination in general, Belgium is notoriously and unjustly underrated … especially for the British

 Belgium is also a bit of a whipping boy for its grand southern neighbour France